CodeReclaimers/neat-python/docs/config_file.rst

 * *bias_init_stdev*
     The standard deviation of the normal/gaussian distribution used to select bias values for new nodes.
 * *bias_max_value*
     The maximum allowed bias value.
-Biases above this value will be :py:meth::`clamped <attributes.FloatAttribute.clamp>` to this value.
+Biases above this value will be :py:meth:`clamped <attributes.FloatAttribute.clamp>` to this value.
 * *bias_min_value*
     The minimum allowed bias value.
-Biases below this value will be :py:meth::`clamped <attributes.FloatAttribute.clamp>` to this value.
+Biases below this value will be :py:meth:`clamped <attributes.FloatAttribute.clamp>` to this value.
 * *bias_mutate_power*
     The standard deviation of the zero-centered normal/gaussian distribution from which a bias value :term:`mutation` is drawn.
 * *bias_mutate_rate*
     The probability that :term:`mutation` will change the bias of a node by adding a random value.
 * *bias_replace_rate*
-    The probability that :term:`mutation` will replace the bias of a node with a newly :py:meth::`chosen <attributes.FloatAttribute.mutate_value>` random value (as if it were a new node).
+    The probability that :term:`mutation` will replace the bias of a node with a newly :py:meth:`chosen <attributes.FloatAttribute.mutate_value>` random value (as if it were a new node).

 .. _compatibility-threshold-label: